s3codecL/s3codecL/README.md

 - #### ✨ A little bit about me...
 **Third year student of Data Science Engineering and enthusiastic developer with a strong motivation to improve my skills and advance professionally.
 I stand out for my resolutive capacity, commitment, interpersonal skills and proactivity, I face new challenges with confidence, driven by an innovative spirit.**
-- #### ✨ **I am currently taking the Google 2023 Professional Data Analytics Certificate and I finished the bootcamp Full Stack Python at (Talento Digital Chile),**
+- #### ✨ **I am currently taking the DevOps Specialty Kibernum It Academy and I finished the Bootcamp Front End G6 with REACT from ONE Alura Latam**
-**and I also managed to complete +30 courses and Diplomas that you can check in the following link**
+**Completed courses and diplomas that you can check in the following link**

 **[![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/gandradev/details/certifications/)**
 **[![Portfolio](https://img.shields.io/badge/Portfolio-%23000000.svg?&logo=firefox&logoColor=#FF7139)](https://s3codecl.github.io/portafolio/)**